library(marginaleffects)

 We say that there is heterogeneity when the strength of the association between an explanator \(X\) and an outcome \(Y\) varies based on the value of a moderator \(M\).
 Typically, \(M\) is a variable which measures contextual elements, or characteristics of the individuals, groups, or units under observation.
 The key characteristic of a moderator is that it modifies the nature of the relationship between two other variables. \(M\) can strengthen, weaken, or even reverse the association between an independent variable \(X\) and the dependent variable \(Y\).

-One common strategy to study moderation is to fit a statistical model with multiplicative interactions (Brambor, Clark, and Golder 2006; Kam and Jr. 2009; Clark and Golder 2023).
+One common strategy to study moderation (aka effect modification) is to fit a statistical model with multiplicative interactions (Brambor, Clark, and Golder 2006; Kam and Jr. 2009; Clark and Golder 2023).
 This involves creating a new composite variable by multiplying the explanator (\(X\)) to the moderator (\(M\)).
-When this composite variable is included in the model specification, its associated coefficient will capture \(M\)’s role in effect modification.
-A popular specification for moderation analysis is this linear model:2
+Then, we insert this new interacted variable as a predictor in the model, alongside its individual components.2 One popular specification for this type of moderation analysis is a simple linear model with one interaction.

 The first case to consider is when the association between a categorical explanator X